crossman36/timothyylim.github.io/_harp/reading.md

 - Hunger, _Knut Hamsun_
 - Notes from The Underground, _Dostoyevksy_
 - The Story of Art, _E.
 H. Gombrich_
+- Man's Search For Meaning, _Viktor Frankel_

 ---

 **will get round to reading, eventually**

-- How to day trade stocks for profit, _Harvey Walsh_
+- Blockchain Revolution, _Don Tapscott_
+- Digital Gold, _Nathanial Popper_
 - How to Survive Without a Salary, _Charles Long_
 - American Psycho, _Bret Easton Ellis_
 - Zero to One, _Peter Thiel_
 - History of The World, _Andrew Marr_
-- Man's Search For Meaning, _Viktor Frankel_
 - Obliquity, _John Kay_
 - Austerity, _Mark Blyth_
 - Hackers and Painters, _Paul Graham_